jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 ghosts might be especially sought after - the spectre of a particularly talented navigator would be a treasure worth killing for.
 Piracy could be the new form of necromancy...

-Pirates and Voodoo: The vodun religion was carried from West Africa to the Caribbean by slaves and soon acquired many followers among escaped slaves and on the islands.
+**Pirates and Voodoo**: The vodun religion was carried from West Africa to the Caribbean by slaves and soon acquired many followers among escaped slaves and on the islands.
 There were many escaped slaves among the pirates, who lived at the fringes of society, so it is possible that they learned something of the loa spirits and how to placate and command them.
 In this game, the